TGAC/grassroots-api/docs/services_lib.md

 ## Referred Services

 These are Services that use generic modules for their functionality and only differ in their configuration.
-An example of this is that the WheatIS has a number of Referred Services that access various web-based searches.
+An example of this is that the GrassrootsIS has a number of Referred Services that access various web-based searches.
 The core functionality for this is contained in a Service called *web_search_service*.
 This is then configured for each web-based search that is installed using a JSON file.
 The configuration files are stored in the *references* folder.
-For example, the WheatIS can access the search engine at [Agris](http://agris.fao.org/agris-search/index.do) and it uses the configuration file shown below:
+For example, the GrassrootsIS can access the search engine at [Agris](http://agris.fao.org/agris-search/index.do) and it uses the configuration file shown below:

 ~~~json
 	"schema_version": 0.1,